 I go back and forth between which is better: boys or girls.
 I mean, girls are pretty awesome on all accounts, but with boys you can do really adorable things to their rooms and they barely look up from their transformers long enough to put up a fight.
 That goes a long way with a future overbearing (style-wise) parent like myself (KIDDING!!).
-With Graham’s bedroom below, he just wanted it to have some space/”Star Wars” references in it, and somewhere to put his toys.
-No problem, Mr. Graham.
+With this bedroom below, he just wanted it to have some space/”Star Wars” references in it, and somewhere to put his toys.
+No problem.
 I got you.

 The main request from the parents was that it was timeless enough that they didn’t have to redo it in five years — sure, change out the textiles, have fun with the accessories, but the general design and the furniture should remain the same.

 So I partnered with Land of Nod to fulfill that space bedroom mission — a room that is “boy” but could possibly morph into “young dude” in a few years.
 Here are some tips to help you create a room to grow, if you will … and I’ll understand if you don’t because that sounded like a Hallmark channel special on gastric bypass.
 But you get what I mean.

 1. Choose a color palette that is kid enough without being too “baby.”
 This room doesn’t get a ton of light, (as you can see below) so I chose a medium tone on the walls (Half Moon Crest by Benjamin Moore).
 It’s something that isn’t too dark and won’t frankly frighten him, but would be darker then just white (because, I’ll say it again: white in a windowless space looks dead).
 Sure, you can have bright saturated colors in the room, but by keeping the main wall color more sophisticated you avoid having to repaint it in five years.
 A gray like this feels “boy” without feeling “baby boy.”